hftbattle/documentation/en/interface/analysis/logs.md

   SCREEN() << "This is my awesome strategy";
   ```

-  It's recommended to use these [streams](/api/Other.md#logs) to log lots of information.
+  It's recommended to use these [streams](/api/Other.md#logs) to log large amount of information.

   The total size of these 3 files is **limited with {{ book["constraint.logs_size"] }} MB** for one simulation.